rachelrosenstein/Vinyl-Destination/README.md

  A simple web application that allows the user to create an account and start a collection of their records, search, stream and add albums, click 'ADD TO MY COLLECTION' button and add it to a database, dynamically creating an HTML file and displaying the information to the user.

 ## Contributing
- Dan O'Nei, Rachel Rosenstein, Roman Mazzei.
+ Dan O'Neil, Rachel Rosenstein, Roman Mazzei.

 ## Tests
  None